Lockpickers-United/lpu-belt-explorer/src/resources/beltRequirements/purple.md

 **Non-Picking Requirements**

-- All previous non-picking requirements must have been fulfilled.
+- All previous non-picking requirements must have been fulfilled:
-  - Demonstrate your ability to gut locks and get them back together again. *(Green Belt Requirement)*
+  - Demonstrated your ability to gut locks and get them back together again. *(Green Belt Requirement)*
   - Demonstrated history of helping new pickers, either on the sub and/or in the Discord channel. *(Blue Belt Requirement)*
-  - Have built a "Challenge Lock" and shared it with a fellow picker. *(Blue Belt Requirement)*
+  - Built a "Challenge Lock" and shared it with a fellow picker. *(Blue Belt Requirement)*

 **Evidence Format**